PeterMosmans/security-scripts/README.md

 A simple wrapper script around several open source security tools to simplify scanning of hosts for network vulnerabilities.
 The script lets you analyze one or several hosts for common misconfiguration vulnerabilities and weaknesses.

-The main objectives for the script is to make it as easy as possible to perform generic security tests, without any heavy prerequisites, make the output as informative as possible, and use open source tools...
+The main objectives for the script is to make it as easy as possible to perform generic security tests, without any heavy prerequisites, make the output as informative as possible, and use open source tools.
+It can easily be used as scheduled task, or be implemented in Continuous Integration environments.

 As the scan output can be written to a JSON file it can be used to generate deltas (differences) between scans, or to use the output for further inspection.

 The script runs under Python 3.
 Using Python 2 is not supported anymore.

-### installation
+### Installation

-The only prerequisites are Python 3, with the modules (see requirements.txt):
+Note that you can also run `analyze_hosts` straight from a Docker image:
 ```
-droopescan
-python-nmap
-python-wappalyzer
-requests
+docker run --rm gofwd/analyze_hosts
 ```

 One-time installation steps without virtualenv: